AirPorter

 Users can expedite their journey through the airport with Fast Pass and Smart Car integrations.

-In situations where time is of the essence, users can pay for Fast Pass to quickly go through security checkpoints, avoiding the lines.
+In situations where time is of the essence, users can pay for Fast Pass to quickly go through security checkpoints, avoiding lines.

 Since the product we were developing was an entire IoT system, it involved a lot of moving components interacting with each other.
-Verbally explaining our ideas was too confusing and creating hi-fidelity prototypes would be too time consuming; lo-fidelity prototypes were our most useful tool.
+Verbally explaining our ideas was too confusing, and creating hi-fidelity prototypes would be too time consuming; lo-fidelity prototypes were our most useful tool.
 Lo-fidelity prototypes provided just enough context to make it easy to visualize how different ideas might be implemented while not being too time-consuming to create.